Earth Science, B.S.

-The Bachelor of Science (B.S.) in Earth Science prepares students to teach in the secondary grades.
-Michigan teacher certification also requires completion of the College of Education professional program and a minor area of study.
+The Bachelor of Science in earth science prepares students to teach in the secondary grades.
+Michigan teacher certification also requires completion of the College of Education and Community Innovation professional program and a minor area of study.

-We provide a broad and rigorous curriculum, including field, laboratory, and classroom experiences with an emphasis on inquiry instruction to best prepare our majors to be effective teachers.
+The program provides a broad and rigorous curriculum, including field, laboratory, and classroom experiences with an emphasis on inquiry instruction to best prepare students to be effective teachers.

 A minor is also offered.
 Visit gvsu.edu/geology for details.